 Turner Industries Helps Indorama Port Neches with ‘Critical Situation’

-When Indorama Ventures reached out to Turner Industries with a critical need, Project Manager Reese Forse and his site team answered the call with a successful solution.
+When Indorama Ventures reached out to Turner Industries with a critical need, Turner answered the call with a successful solution.

-The job at Indorama’s site in Port Neches, Texas, entailed a complicated six tubular reactor catalyst change out amid a five-unit outage.
-It was no small task, but ultimately successful due to the experience of Turner’s team.
-The 72,000-work-hour scope consisted of 34 activities in each reactor for catalyst removal, abrasive blasting, inspection and simultaneous catalyst loading of the combined 46,998 tubes.
+The job at Indorama’s site in Port Neches, Texas entailed a complicated six tubular reactor catalyst change out amidst a five-unit outage.
+It was no small task, but ultimately successful due to the tenure of Turner’s team.
+The 72,000-work-hour scope consisted of 34 activities in each reactor for catalyst removal, abrasive blasting, inspection, and simultaneous catalyst loading of the combined 46,998 tubes.

-Forse, along with Site Superintendent Mike Brawley, pulled “triple-duty” from April to early June 2022.
-They acted as liaisons for Turner’s turnaround services group, assisted with the five-unit outage and managed the catalyst change while overseeing Turner’s maintenance program at Indorama.
+Project and site management pulled “triple-duty” from April to early June acting as liaisons for Turner’s turnaround services group, assisted with the five-unit outage and managed the catalyst change while overseeing Turner’s maintenance program at Indorama.

 “When Indorama needed us to drill out 457 tubes with packed catalyst in the No. 5 reactor, I knew it was going to be a challenge and dramatically impact the critical path of the turnaround,” said Turner Operations Manager Colby Plaia.
 “But the team met that challenge head-on and worked through it to be successful.
 I’m so proud of our Turner team at this site.”